Colby-Frison/Homework-3/src/Documentation/DATASET_INFO.md

 ## Integration Complete

 The HW2 dataset is now fully integrated and ready for testing.
 The data includes:
-- Real passengers from your HW2
+- Real passengers from HW2
 - Real pilots (including Smith for IQ1)
 - Real flights (including multiple from LAX for Problem 2)
 - Real bookings (connecting passengers to flights)